The Drill for Breaking News

 There should be an ADVISORY LINE under the headline telling readers what has been updated (e.g. “Adds king’s quotes in third paragraph”).

-An UPDATE should always have the latest available information and analysis.
-Remember: When writing a fresh UPDATE, the latest information is not always the most important.
-You may twin it with the key point from the earlier story or leave the lead unchanged and incorporate the fresh information lower down.
-You do not need to change the wording of the lead if it is still the strongest news point and is not outdated.
+An UPDATE should always have the latest available information and analysis but remember that the latest information is not always the most important.
+You may twin it with the key point from the earlier update or leave the lead unchanged and incorporate the fresh information lower down.
+You do not need to change the wording of the intro if it is still the strongest news point and is not outdated.

-Usually, an UPDATE series would start again at midnight local time with a spot story, followed by an UPDATE 1.
-And so on.
+Usually, an UPDATE series would start again at midnight local time or at a convenient point in the day's news cycle with a spot story, followed by an UPDATE 1.
 Use common sense.
-If there’s a plane crash at 11:15 at night and you’ve got an UPDATE 1 out at 11:45 it might be confusing to readers in other time zones to revert to a new series at 12.10.
-A story can, if necessary, be updated as much as 36 hours after first being transmitted.
-If that update needs to change the date to reflect a new day then we should do that.
-Look for a natural break when you can start the series again.
+If there’s a plane crash at 11:15pm or 2315 local time and you have got an UPDATE 1 out at 11:45 pm/2345 local time, it might be confusing to readers in other time zones to revert to a new series at 12.10am/0015 local time.
+As a result subsequent updates in this case will change the date to reflect the new local day.
+Then look for a natural break in the news flow when you can start the update series again.

 UPDATE LENGTH: Reuters uses a series of story formats (Alerts or Snaps, Newsbreaks/Urgents, Updates and Wrapups) to meet the differing speed needs of its readers which range from intraday traders in banks and funds through to news websites, newspapers and television.
 As a result we need to abide by line length guidelines for each story format to enable reporters and editors to move the copy quickly to meet readers needs.

-The update series or "trunk" story format is designed to allow the reporter and editor to add information and analysis incrementally as the news breaks.
 Short, quick updates help meet the readers needs.
 Adding another 100 words or 10 lines to an update1 for an update2 and moving it quickly is more helpful on breaking news than waiting for a full write through.
-Desks should try to fix and move problematic early updates quickly by cutting the story and asking the reporter for a better version for the next update.
+Desks should try to fix and move problematic early updates quickly by shortening the story and asking the reporter for a better version for the next update.

 Most breaking news updates, sidebars, and intra-day market reports should be no more than about 500 words or 50 lines in Lynx Editor.